 One of the key factors of Amazon’s successful business, especially in selling books is due to this platform.
 This program welcomes both individual sellers and vendors–the ones who have complete distribution rights or liberty to titles.

-a buyer is purchasing directly from the vendor, the respective product page
+However, if a buyer is purchasing directly from the vendor, the respective product page specifies this immediately:

 “In Stock, Shipped and Sold by amazon.com.”

-If you recall properly, you will realize that this business model is pretty much same to Amazon Fulfillment Program and its self-service consignment program.
+If you recall properly, you will realize that this business model is pretty much the same as Amazon Fulfillment Program and its self-service consignment program.

 Amazon Vendor Central Pricing